 Keypad reader systems require the keypad entry of a personal identification number (PIN) to identify yourself.
 Credential reader systems require the presentation of an electronic card, key fob or smart phone.
-Biometric reader systems operate by scanning part of you – eyes (iris), hand (geometry and vein pattern) or facial recognition (newest technology).
+Biometric reader systems operate by scanning part of you – eyes (iris), finger and hand (print, vein pattern and geometry), or facial recognition and may be used for elevated body temperature (EBT) detection (newest technology).

 Each individual’s access privileges can be tailored to specific doors, times of day, days of the week and holidays.
 Temporary privileges can be defined by specific start and stop dates.